Baruch in the Bible

 And Maaseiah the son of Baruch, the son of Colhozeh, the son of Hazaiah, the son of Adaiah, the son of Joiarib, the son of Zechariah, the son of Shiloni.

-And I gave the deed of the purchase to Baruch the son of Neriah, the son of Mahseiah, {in the presence of} Hanamel, [the son of] my uncle, and {in the presence of} the witnesses who signed the deed of the purchase, {in the presence of} the Judeans who were sitting in the courtyard of the guard.
+I took both copies of the deed of purchase and gave them to Baruch son of Neriah, the son of Mahseiah.
+I gave them to him in the presence of my cousin Hanamel, the witnesses who had signed the deed of purchase, and all the Judeans who were housed in the courtyard of the guardhouse.

 Micaiah, who was the son of Gemariah and the grandson of Shaphan, heard Baruch read from the scroll everything the Lord had said.

-Then they asked Baruch, {saying}, "Tell us please, how did you write all these words, from his mouth?"
+Then they asked Baruch, "How did you come to write all these words?
+Do they actually come from Jeremiah's mouth?"

-Then the officials said to Baruch, "Go, hide yourself, you and Jeremiah, and let not a man know where you [are]."
+Then the officials said to Baruch, "You and Jeremiah must go and hide.
+You must not let anyone know where you are."

 The Lord told Jeremiah, "Tell Baruch, 'The Lord says, "I am about to tear down what I have built and to uproot what I have planted.
 I will do this throughout the whole earth.